Melanie Hamilton: 1861

 In keeping with the family tradition, in April 1861, Melanie becomes engaged to her first cousin, Ashley Wilkes.
 Melanie is unaware that Scarlett O'Hara intended to marry Ashley.
 For Scarlett, the news is shocking.
 Nevertheless, she is present at the engagement celebration, along with her family and most other plantation owners of the county.
 According to her description, Melanie is a rather petite and delicate young woman with the height and weight of a child.
 Her most notable feature is a pair of large brown eyes.
 To Scarlett, she seems quite shy and sweet but not particularly beautiful.
 However, her way of movement is described as graceful beyond her years.
 To Scarlett, she seems more interested in discussing books than in flirting with men.
 While most young girls present at the celebration seek to impress the young men with their dress sense, Melanie is plainly clothed, discussing the works of William Makepeace Thackeray and Charles Dickens.

 Scarlett is certain that Ashley will prefer her to Melanie.
 Confronting him privately, she confesses her love for him.
 Ashley admits he is attracted to her but he is determined to marry Melanie.
 His main stated reason is that he believes he has more in common with Melanie than with Scarlett.
 Scarlett feels disappointed and hurt.
 In her confusion she decides to hurt Ashley in return by accepting a marriage proposal by Melanie's brother Charles.
 Scarlett also considers that she is taking revenge against Melanie by marrying her brother.

 The wedding takes place two weeks later on April 30, 1861, but Melanie is actually pleased about the marriage as she views her new sister-in-law as a true sister.
 Melanie seems to take an instant liking to Scarlett and welcomes her to their family.
 On May 1, 1861, Melanie herself marries Ashley.
 Meanwhile, the American Civil War has broken out and Georgia is now part of the Confederate States of America.
 Charles has to leave two weeks after his marriage to enlist in the forces of Wade Hampton, known as "Hampton's Legion".
 A week later Ashley follows him.
 In his absence Melanie accepts the invitation of Aunt Pittypat to stay with her in Atlanta.
 The fortunes of both women are still under the management of Uncle Henry.

 In Atlanta, Melanie receives two important pieces of news.
 Her brother has died less than two months after his enlistment, having contracted and recovered from the measles but then succumbing to pneumonia.
 His share of the family fortune is inherited by Scarlett, his widow.
 This sad news is followed by the news of Scarlett's pregnancy.
-Melanie's nephew is born by the end of the year and is named Wade Hampton Hamilton.
+Melanie's nephew is born by the end of the year and is named Wade Hampton Hamilton in honor of Charles's leading general, as was the fashion in the South at the time.